msquee/go-websockify/README.md

 [Modd](https://github.com/cortesi/modd) is used for a seamless development experience and once installed simply run the command `modd` in the root directory of this project to start the development environment.

 ### Control plane
+> You don't need to do this if you use the provided Docker environment.

-`go-websockify` has a simple JavaScript based frontend control plane for development and is available at http://127.0.0.1:1234.
+`go-websockify` has a simple JavaScript based frontend control plane for development and is available at http://127.0.0.1:1234

 To start the control plane run:
 ```shell